OlofBlomqvist/odd-box/README.md

 Uses the 'port' environment variable to assign a port for each site.
 If your process does not support using the port environment variable, you can pass custom arguments or variables for your process instead.

 You can enable or disable all sites or specific ones using the http://localhost/START and http://localhost/STOP endpoints, optionally using query parameter "?proc=my_site" to stop or start a specific site.
 (Mostly only useful for pre-build scripts where you dont want to manually stop and start the proxy on each rebuild.
-Sites start automatically again on the next request)
+Sites start automatically again on the next request).
+The same can be acomplished thru the admin-api if you enable it.

 ### Main Features & Goals